hsigeman/findZX/README.md

 *snakemake* installs snakemake (tested on version 6.4.0)

-If this installation option is used, add the flag **"--use-conda"** when launching XYZWfinder.
+If this installation option is used, add the flag **"--use-conda"** when launching findZX.
 All needed software will then be automatically downloaded and installed into separate conda environments for different parts of the pipeline (thus minimizing the risks of conflicts between software).

 Then activate the environment: